wso2-attic/analytics-is/README.md

 # System Requirements

 1. Memory   - 2 GB minimum
 2. Disk     - 1 GB minimum for unpacking the distribution
 3. Java(TM) - Oracle Java SE Development Kit 1.8 or later

-# How to Contribute

- Please report issues to [analytics-is github issues](https://github.com/wso2/analytics-is/issues) Send your pull requests to the [analytics-is](https://github.com/wso2/analytics-is) repository

 # Contact us

 You can talk to us via the following mailing lists: